ThomazPom/Moz-Ext-UltimaDark/readme.md

+# Unless you are a developer you want to be on the [master](https://github.com/ThomazPom/Moz-Ext-UltimaDark/tree/master) branch
+This branch is for testing GitHub actions and **should not be merged** Once I get them working I will copy the action and recreate the branch to eliminate the excessive commits.
+Thank you for your patience - @Vintagemotors

 # UltimaDark
 This repository stores the source code for the UltimaDark Firefox extension The extension uses agressive techniques to get a dark mode everywhere on internet